o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-scripts.md

 ## Displaying a Warning When User Attention Is Required

-A script condition can occur that does not adversely affect the execution of the script but might be useful for the user to know about\.
-The `Debug.Warning()` function uses arguments similar to those of the `Error` and `Assert` functions but just displays an orange warning message in the console\.
-It does not halt execution\.
+A script condition can occur that does not adversely affect the execution of the script but might be useful for the user to know about.
+The `Debug.Warning()` function uses arguments similar to those of the `Error` and `Assert` functions but just displays an orange warning message in the console.
+It does not halt execution.

-The following example shows the use of the `Debug.Warning()` function\.
+The following example shows the use of the `Debug.Warning()` function.

 ```
 function SampleScript:CheckValue()